Frequently Asked Questions

 anddeleteMessage

-3. Building the API Layer (GraphQL)
+3. Building the GraphQL API for SMS Operations

 api/src/graphql/messages.sdl.ts

-type for our custom mutation. - Replaced the default
+type for our custom mutation.createMessage

 mutation withsendMessage(input: SendMessageInput!): Message!